Tgrif49/Final-project-griffith/README.md

 ### Conclusion <a name="subsec5-1"></a>

-Finally, these results show that **employment in the manufacturing industry is the most resistant to economic changes**, since it has the lowest R<sup>2</sup>.
+Finally, these results show that **employment in the manufacturing industry is the most resistant to economic changes** since it has the lowest R<sup>2</sup>.
 Since we weren’t able to predict it very accurately, it means that the three leading variables that we chose (S&P500 return, change in GDP, and CPI) may not impact the unemployment rate in the manufacturing industry significantly.
-There may be other variables that impact it more. **The construction and finance industries change more as a result of changes in these variables**, and are therefore more reactive to economic changes since they have higher R<sup>2</sup>’s.
+There may be other variables that impact it more. **The construction and finance industries change more as a result of changes in these variables** and are therefore more reactive to economic changes since they have higher R<sup>2</sup>s.
 Because we were able to predict them fairly accurately, it shows that the leading variables likely have a stronger impact on the unemployment rates as compared to the manufacturing industry.

 ## About the team <a name="about"></a>